Triennale di Milano

 Overlooking the Parco Sempione treetops, the Design Café is a large, white, light space with an open kitchen and fittings displaying...

-Situated behind the Castello Sforzesco, Parco Sempione was a resounding success, and even today Milanese of all ages come to enjoy its winding paths, copses and ornamental ponds.
-Giò Ponti's spindly, 1933 steel tower (built in two months for a Triennale exhibition) provides a fantastic 108m-high viewing platform over the park.
-Take the lift up at sunset, or at night to watch city lights twinkle, and lord it over the Just Cavalli Café crowd below.
+Situated behind Castello Sforzesco, Parco Sempione was once the preserve of hunting Sforza dukes.
+Then Napoleon came to town and set about landscaping.
+First the French carved out orchards; next they mooted the idea in 1891 for a vast public park.
+It was a resounding success and even today Milanese of all ages come to enjoy its winding paths and ornamental ponds.
+Giò Ponti's 1933 steel tower (built for a Triennale exhibition) provides a fantastic 108m-high viewing platform over the park.